Postgraduate Certificate Academic Practice (PGCAP) – Online Course

 For more information on the modules, including syllabus and learning outcomes, please download our programme booklet.

-- A degree equivalent to a UK bachelor’s degree; or
+- A degree equivalent to a UK bachelor’s degree or equivalent; and

-- A teaching position in a higher education institution at Descriptor level 2 of the UK Professional Standards Framework (UKPSF).
+- Hold a teaching position in a higher education institution at Descriptor level 2 of the UK Professional Standards Framework (UKPSF).

 This fee* is fully inclusive of all costs, including all teaching materials, core textbooks, assessments and resits.